-PLEASE click on one of the following links - for information which is specific to your instrument/ensemble (or, scroll-down for the generic instructions):
+Please click on one of the following links for information specific to your instrument/ensemble (or, scroll-down for the generic instructions):

 Why is it so Difficult to Find Printed Music?

-- Libraries prefer to purchase the COMPLETE version/edition (a volume of ALL songs by a single composer; all of his/her piano sonatas; a complete opera, or whatEVER) to save $$ on binding costs.
-This means your needed title is NEVER viewable as a "title," and will be buried in a "Contents Note."
+- Libraries prefer to purchase the complete version/edition (e.g. a volume of all songs by a single composer; all of his/her piano sonatas; a complete opera, etc.) to save $$ on binding costs.
+This means your required title is never searchable/viewable as a "title," and will be buried in a "Contents Note."